 This leads me into another topic that’s relative to this topic, slut shaming.

 Personally, I’m not going to judge a woman or a man based on their body count and sexual liberty, mainly because I don’t care.
-However, that doesn’t mean that I’m impressed by that or by your power of taking a negative connotation and flipping it into something positive.
-I don’t consider you to be “the man” or “the woman” just by how comfortable you are expressing your sexuality and discussing what goes on in your bedroom, because we’re all human with the same tools to procreate as much as we’d like.
+However, that doesn’t mean I’m impressed by that or by your power of taking a negative connotation and flipping it into something positive.
+I don’t consider you to be “the man” or “the woman” just by how comfortable you are expressing your sexuality and discussing what goes on in your bedroom, because we’re all humans with the same tools.
 I’m more impressed with the guy who can win the heart of a Michelle Obama, than the guy who can win the advances of a different girl from the bar every night.
-Likewise for women.

 So, just to bring this back to my initial post: Overt sexuality is not the definitive for beauty.
 Whether it’s in regards to media or real life, being comfortable showing a lot of skin and discussing your intimate affairs doesn’t make you any more attractive or different from the million of other people who can do the same thing.
 Your character, values, intellect and spirit will have more men and women fighting over your affections than just the physical.
 Let your business be your business.
 Besides, having an element of mystery is the most attractive quality that anyone can have, it keeps people guessing.